vtdsferreira/InstrumentControl.jl/README.md

   memory between Julia code and Javascript code, somehow.
 May be worth asking for clarification.
-  - [Escher.jl](http://escher-jl.org/) looks intriguing but appears to be in early development.
+  - [Escher.jl](http://escher-jl.org/) looks intriguing but appears to be in development.
 Would probably take quite a bit of work to get this working.

 - There are two places where notifications could be emitted for plotting: in `measure` or in `sweep`.
 Some thought should be given to how best to do this.